-Creating a detailed and written budget allows you to make smarter decisions with your finances on a daily basis.
+Creating a detailed and written budget allows you to make smarter decisions with your finances daily.
 When you're faced with spending money on something, a budget requires you to stop and think about the purchase.
-You realize that by spending money in one area, you won't have to spend--or save--elsewhere.
+You realize that by spending money in one area, you won't have to spend—or save—elsewhere.

-When you create a budget, you begin to see a clear picture of how much money you have, what you spend it on, and how much, if any is left over.
-Ideally, you'll have a surplus left over which you can use to save for retirement, build up your emergency fund, pay down debt or apply to other financial goals.
+When you create a budget, you begin to see a clear picture of how much money you have.
+You can identify your spending, and how much—if any—is left over.
+Ideally, you'll have a surplus leftover, which you can use to save for retirement, build up your emergency fund, pay down debt, or apply to other financial goals.

 For example, some of the smaller variable expenses you may consider eliminating include unnecessary subscription services or recurring memberships you don't use.
 Bigger cuts could result from refinancing your mortgage or wiping out an entire spending category, such as dining out.

-Even after creating a sound budget and cutting unnecessary expenses, you may still find yourself with lingering debt to get rid of.
+Even after creating a sound budget and cutting unnecessary expenses, you may still find yourself with lingering debt.
 Using credit and taking on some debt itself isn’t necessarily a bad thing, but when you can't keep up with the payments or borrow more than you can afford to pay back, you could be in trouble.

 One question you may have is, what kind of life insurance do I need?
-Term life offers you for a set period of time; permanent insurance covers you for life, with some policies offering the benefit of cash value accumulation.
+Term life covers you for a set period; permanent insurance covers you for life, with some policies offering the benefit of cash value accumulation.
 Permanent life insurance, however, can be more expensive than term life.
 When choosing between the two, it's important to consider which one is the best fit for your needs and goals.